Tannaka duality, coclosed categories and reconstruction for nonarchimedean bialgebras: Introduction

 In section 2 we apply our results to state reconstruction and recognition theorems in the categories of topological vector spaces over nonarchimedean field $K$, which was our original motivation to study this question.
 The category $\underline{LS}$ of LS-spaces, that we consider, is the category of spaces of locally analytic representation theory, and thus our results can be viewed as (a part of) Tannaka-Krein duality for compact $p$-adic groups.
 We also prove reconstruction theorems for a bialgebra of compact type from its category of Banach comodules.

 Most of our results are formulated in their simplest versions, but the construction is very flexible and can be adapted to different settings, in which one might need to do reconstruction.
 We show this in section 3, where we adapt out results for reconstruction in the category of Banach spaces $\Ban$.
 The usual problem with $\Ban$ is that it is not cocomplete (and not complete), thus one cannot take a colimit to construct $\coendf F{}$.
 We overcome this problem by putting a restriction on cowedges and natural transformations that we call boundedness (one will see that this name is natural) and show that the results of section 1 survive this change.
-As an example, we prove an extension of the geometric Satake correspondence to the Hopf algebra of rigid analytic functions.
-This result, although being trivial, may serve as an indication that there exists a more interesting version of the geometric Satake correspondence for $p$-adic groups, which is the subject of \cite{L2}.
+An application of this result can be reconstruction for rigid analytic groups of split semi-simple simply connected group schemes, since in this case all finite-dimensional comodules are algebraic and will satisfy all conditions of the construction.